 The Philly Fake Ballpark Mysteries by David A. Kelly, illustrated by Mark Meyers

-Not only is this a well-written mystery, I loved how the author included so much history within the story.
-I really enjoyed reading it and thought the mystery had a great hook.
+Not only is this a well-written mystery, but I also loved how the author included so much history within the story.
+The mystery has a great hook and the story is wholesome.
 One of my top picks for early chapter books!

 The Greatest Star on Earth (Three-Ring Rascals) by Kate Klise, illustrated by M. Sarah Klise